 After a first period where Stars coach Lindy Ruff said his team was outworked -- and Ruff admitted that it "wasn't often" that his team gets outworked -- Benn took it upon himself to do something.

 An early faceoff came just outside the offensive zone with the Stars down 2-0.
-Benn won it, shoved the puck forward and then rifled a slick wrister past Ducks goalie Frederik Andersen.
+Benn won the faceoff, shoved the puck forward and then rifled a slick wrister past Ducks goalie Frederik Andersen.

 "Teams line up different, you kind of just mix it up, go off instincts," Benn said.
 "It was lucky enough to get a couple bounces, and I found it on my stick and just tried to get a quick shot."

-Benn, as he routinely does, was more interested in talking about his team's overall game rather than his own.
+Benn, as he constantly does, was more interested in talking about his overall team's game rather than his own.
 And he was impressed with the resiliency shown in the series and in Game 4 in particular after a rough first period.
 Dallas didn't get a shot off in the final 9:21 of the period and it was the Ducks who pushed the action.

 "We are a confident group in here," Benn said.
 "We want to play the same way all the time, if we are up two goals or down two goals.
 We regrouped in the first and came out with a strong effort in the second and third."